Limit Theorems for step reinforced random walks with regularly varying memory: Some Illustrative Examples for the Critical Regime

-\begin{assum}{ } Suppose $\mu(x)=x^{\gamma}\ell(x)$ satisfies: \begin{enumerate} \item The slowly varying function $\ell(x)=f(\log x)$, where, for some $\alpha \in \mathbb R$, the function $f:[0,\infty)\rightarrow (0,\infty)$ is regularly varying of index $\alpha$ having the form where the function $\zeta$ is integrable on $(0,x)$ for all $x>0$ and $\zeta(x)\to0$ as $x\to\infty$. \item We further assume the function $\zeta$ to be one of the following three types: \begin{enumerate} \item The function $\zeta$ is the identically zero function. \item The function $\zeta$ is nonincreasing, regularly varying of index $-\rho$ with $\rho \in (0,1]$ with $\int_0^\infty \zeta(x) dx = \infty$, is eventually differentiable with monotone derivative. \item The function $\zeta = - \widetilde \zeta$, where $\widetilde \zeta$ satisfies the conditions~(b) above. \end{enumerate} \end{enumerate} \end{assum} \begin{remark} The form of the function $f$ in~\eqref{eq: RV f} is motivated by the Karamata's representation for a regularly varying function of index $\alpha$.
-While the slowly varying factor of the function $f$ can oscillate, we ignore such possibilities.
-Then three choices of the function $\zeta$ in Assumption~\ref{eg 1}~\eqref{assmp: zeta ii} correspond to the cases where the slowly varying factor converges to a limit, diverges to $\infty$ and converges to $0$.
+where the function $\zeta$ is integrable on $( \log B,x)$ for all $x>0$ and $\zeta(x)\to0$ as $x\to\infty$. \item We further assume the function $\zeta$ to be one of the following three types: \begin{enumerate} \item The function $\zeta$ is the identically zero function. \item The function $\zeta$ is nonincreasing (and hence positive), regularly varying of index $-\rho$ with $\rho \in (0,1]$ with $\int_{\log B}^\infty \zeta(x) dx = \infty$, is eventually differentiable with monotone derivative. \item The function $\zeta = - \widetilde \zeta$, where $\widetilde \zeta$ satisfies the conditions in~(b) above. \end{enumerate} \end{enumerate} \end{assum} \begin{remark} The form~\eqref{eq: RV f} of $f$ is motivated by the Karamata's representation of a regularly varying function.
+We ignore possible oscillations of the slowly varying factor.
+Three choices of $\zeta$ in Assumption~\ref{eg 1}~\eqref{assmp: zeta ii} correspond to the cases where the slowly varying factor of $f$ is constant, diverges to $\infty$ or converges to $0$.
 Further, observe that for $\rho>1$, the integral in~\eqref{eq: RV f} converges, and can be absorbed in the constant.
-For simplicity, we assume the convergent function in Karamata representation of $f$ to be constant.
+For simplicity, we assume the convergent factor in Karamata representation of $f$ to be constant.
 Further, since we consider ratios of the form $\mu(n)/\nu(n)$ in Corollary~\ref{cor: log a_n}, we take the constant to be $1$.

-Also, observe that $\rho>1$ would have caused the integral in~\eqref{eq: RV f} to converge and could have been absorbed in the convergent function in Karamata's representation.
 We also rule out $\rho<0$ to ensure $\zeta(x)\to 0$, as required in Karamata's representation.